SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/arguments.md

 Typically, ⟮A2 (if extant)⟯ is ⟮＿the patient＿⟯.
 Typically, ⟮A3 (if extant)⟯ is ⟮＿the theme＿⟯.

-## counting arguments
+## counting verbal arguments

-⟮＿Verbs＿⟯ have ⟮0 or more：number⟯ ⟮＿arguments＿⟯.
+⟮＿Verbs＿⟯ have ⟮0 or more：number⟯ ⟮＿verbal arguments＿⟯.
-»⟮Valency⟯« is ⟮the amount of⟯ ⟮＿arguments＿ a ＿verb＿ has⟯.
+»⟮Valency⟯« is ⟮the amount of⟯ ⟮＿verbal arguments＿ a ＿verb＿ has⟯.
-»⟮Transitivity⟯« is ⟮the amount of⟯ ⟮non-subject arguments a verb has⟯.
+»⟮Transitivity⟯« is ⟮the amount of⟯ ⟮non-subject verbal arguments a verb has⟯.
 ⟮Valency⟯ = ⟮Transitivity⟯ ⟮+ 1⟯
 »⟮An ambitransitive verb⟯« is a verb with ⟮＿a transitivity＿ of 0 or 1⟯ ⟮Both greek and latinate⟯ numerals are used in words counting ⟮＿valency＿ and ＿transitivity＿⟯.